smartDIYs/FABOOL_Laser_Mini_Manual_EN/FABOOL_Laser_Mini_300-230_EN/manual/x-axis-assembly.md

 ## Timing Belt Mounting
 Mount the timing belt so that the grooves of the uneven surface align with the timing pulley teeth.
-*Ensure timing belt is not twisted.
+※ Ensure timing belt is not twisted.

 Attach timing belt where indicated A-D as shown in picture.
 <img src="./images/03/mini-300mm_03_24.jpg">